 After the release of the New Balance 1005, which is a well sought-after profile by tennis pros, the brand came out with a subsequent model, the New Balance 1006.
-This updated trainer appears sleeker and less bulky than its predecessor with its mesh covering overlapped by seamless synthetics.
+It is a solid option if you:

-It’s an option for wearers looking for a breathable trainer that will keep their foot fresh on warm days and during prolonged court games.
+- Are looking for a breathable tennis shoe that will keep your foot fresh on warm days and during prolonged court games.